OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Run the application and start tracing all calls to functions related to the notifications creation, e.g. `setContentTitle` or `setContentText` from [`NotificationCompat.Builder`](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder).
 Observe the trace in the end and evaluate if it contains any sensitive information which another app might have eavesdropped.

-## Determining Whether the Keyboard Cache Is Disabled for Text Input Fields (MSTG-STORAGE-5)
+## Testing Determining Whether the Keyboard Cache Is Disabled for Text Input Fields (MSTG-STORAGE-5)

-### Overview

-When users type in input fields, the software automatically suggests data.
-This feature can be very useful for messaging apps.
-However, the keyboard cache may disclose sensitive information when the user selects an input field that takes this type of information.

 ### Static Analysis